 Five Interdisciplinary Research Groups are under the SMART Centre, each headed by a senior MIT faculty member: Infectious Disease, the Centre for Environmental Sensing and Modeling, BioSystems and Micromechanics, Future Urban Mobility, and Low Energy Electronic Systems.

-The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS).
-Its goal is to attract and retain the best and most talented doctoral students from Singapore, the region and beyond, giving them the unique opportunity to be involved in strategic research at the SMART Centre and to work with faculty members from MIT, NTU, and NUS.
+The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS), Singapore University for Technology and Design (SUTD), and SMU.
+Its goal is to attract and retain the best and most talented doctoral students from Singapore, the region and beyond, giving them the unique opportunity to be involved in strategic research at the SMART Centre and to work with faculty members from MIT, NTU, NUS, SUTD, and SMU.